West Catholic Preparatory High School: History

 The school opened on September 8, 1989, as a result of a merger between West Philadelphia Catholic High School for Boys, opened in 1916, and West Philadelphia Catholic Girls High School, opened in 1927.

 When they originally opened, both West Catholic Girls and West Catholic Boys served students from West Philadelphia, Southwest Philadelphia and Delaware County.
 As more Archdiocesan high schools opened in the suburbs in the 1950s and 1960s, West's "feeder schools" became limited to parishes in West and Southwest Philadelphia.
 With the advent of "open enrollment" for Archdiocesan high schools in the 1990s, West Catholic continued to draw from West and Southwest Philadelphia, and also attracted students from Philadelphia and its suburbs.
 Currently (2011), approximately 25% of the students come from suburban areas, with the other 75% from across the City of Philadelphia.

-In 2012 there was a proposal to close the school.
+In 2012, there was a proposal to close the school.

 In July 2013, the school announced its official name change to West Catholic Preparatory High School, as part of its overall strategic plan.
+According to the Pennsylvania Interscholastic Athletic Association, the school's enrollment in 2023-24 was 359.

 Academics

-Based on the school's student focus and support; school organization and culture; challenging standards and curriculum; active teaching and learning; professional community; leadership and educational vitality; school, family, and community partnerships, and indicators of success the Blue Ribbon Schools program (in affiliation with the United States Department of Education) has awarded West Catholic the prestigious 'Blue Ribbon School of Excellence' recognition several times.
+Based on the school's student focus and support; a school organization and culture; challenging standards and curriculum; active teaching and receptive learning; professional community; leadership and educational vitality; school, family, community partnerships and many indicators of success, The Blue Ribbon School's Program (in affiliation with the United States Department of Education) has awarded West Catholic the prestigious 'Blue Ribbon School of Excellence'.
+An Honor of Pride and Esteem achieved several times.